 Manslaughter is not murder, it is culpable homicide wherein the offender did not have the specific intent to cause the death of the victim, but where the offender’s conduct causes the death of another person.
 Manslaughter can also be found within the context of another unlawful act (an assault, for example).
 In addition to the intent required for proof of the underlying offence, the Crown must also prove the objective foreseeability of the risk of bodily harm, which is neither trivial nor transitory, in the context of a dangerous act.
 Foreseeability of the risk of death is not required.

 An act specifically intended to cause the death of the victim.

 An act specifically intended to cause the death of the victim that was either planned and deliberate.
 The “planning” need not be particularly sophisticated or contemplated particularly in advance of the act.
 First degree murder can also result where the murder is committed against a specific type of person (for example, a police officer), or in the course of a specific other offence (for example, sexual assault).

 While sentences for manslaughter run the gamut from probation to life imprisonment, second-degree murder carries a mandatory life sentence with a mandatory parole ineligibility period of 10 years (for a first murder), while first degree murder carries a mandatory life sentence with a mandatory parole ineligibility period of 25 years.

-Yes, self-induced intoxication is a partial defence to murder, but it is no defence to simple assault (where the consequence–the black eye–just doesn’t matter).
+Self-induced intoxication can be a partial defence to murder, but it is no defence to simple assault (where the consequence – the black eye – just doesn’t matter).

-Violent offences run from the almost cartoonishly mild (I once saw a woman charged with assault where she pushed her elderly husband into a chair) to the terrifyingly sadistic (no explanation is necessary).
+Violent offences run from the almost cartoonishly mild (a woman was once charged with assault where she pushed her elderly husband into a chair) to the terrifyingly sadistic (no explanation is necessary).